wibeasley/RVignetteExample/vignettes/CodeBehindVignette.md

 %\VignetteIndexEntry{Code Behind Vignette}
 -->

-# Goals of this Pacakge
+# Goals of this Package
-This vignette is a minimal exmaple of an R package that has a nonstandard vignette.
-I would like to have a working exmaple of a vignette with these features:
+This vignette is a minimal example of an R package that has a nonstandard vignette.
+I would like to have a working example of a vignette with these features:
- 1. Uses `knitr` instead of `Sweave` to build the vignette.
+ 1. Is built with `knitr` instead of `Sweave`.
  1. Uses `knitr`'s [code externalization](http://yihui.name/knitr/demo/externalization/) feature, where almost all the R code lives in a dedicated *.R file.
  1. Is **not** rebuilt every time the package is checked.
-I am pretending this vignette takes a long time to run and compile, and sould be run on CRAN or win-builder computer (or even run on the developer's computer is they don't want to take 5+ minutes)
+I am pretending this vignette takes a long time to run and compile, and should be run on CRAN or win-builder computer (or even run on the developer's computer is they don't want to take 5+ minutes)
  1. Saves images to a dedicated directory to make it easier to track changes in GitHub.
 Presumably this directory is `./vignettes/FigureRmd`.

-I chose and Rmd file instead of a Rnw, so that it could be run on more development boxes, and increase the chance of getting a more helpful & portable response.
+I chose an Rmd file instead of a Rnw, so that it could be more portable and run on more development boxes, and increase the chance of getting a more helpful response.
+If these two types of files handles things differently, I'll add an Rnw example.

+I am intentionally not using knitr's caching mechanism, in case it makes package development and portability trickier.